HIllya51/LunaTranslator/docs/en/hooksettings.md

 1. ####  Code Page

     ::: info
     This setting is meaningful only when the text extracted from the game is a **multi-byte string with an unspecified encoding within the HOOK engine**.
-When the HOOK engine has already specified a code page, or the text is a **wide character string** or **UTF32** string, this setting has no meaning.
+When the HOOK engine has already specified a code page, or the text is a **UTF-16** or **UTF-32** string, this setting has no meaning.
     :::
     This setting generally does not need to be modified.
 It is only necessary when some old engines (e.g., Yuris) may have GBK/BIG5/UTF8 in their official Chinese versions.
 If you cannot find the correct text, please send an [issue](https://lunatranslator.org/Resource/game_support) directly to me; modifying this setting is usually futile.